 Sister Therese first overseas assignment was to Hong Kong in 1967.
 After Cantonese Language School at Chinese University of Hong Kong, she faithfully ministered as a doctor at Our Lady of Maryknoll Hospital, and was involved in family life education in the local community.
 A member of the Catholic Marriage Advisory Council and a Natural Family Planning instructor, Sister Therese also helped to found the Pro-Life Action Association, whose mission was to foster public discourse on abortion and in-vitro fertilization legislation.
 For nearly 30 years, Sister Therese, a physician, responded to the many needs of the poor: young couples, new babies, elderly, infirm, etc.

-In 1995, after long and loving service to the people of Hong Kong, Sister Therese returned to the Maryknoll Center, where she worked for another eight years in the Communications Department.
+In 1995, after long and loving service to the people of Hong Kong, Sister Therese returned to the Maryknoll Center where she worked for eight years in the Communications Department.
 Since her retirement in 2003, Sister Therese has remained a loving and prayerful member of the Maryknoll Community.
 Her prayer ministry is Vocations and Orientation.